GhostWrench/pqm/README.md

 physical quantities and use them for math just like a normal numeric variable.

 PQM is designed to be simple, lightweight and fast.
 In addition:
 * It has no dependencies
-* The entire module, including unit definitions live in a single small file
+* Provides definitions for nearly 200 common units, as well as providing the ability for the user to define their own
+* The minified and zipped module is less than 6 kB
-* Quantity objects require a strict unit definition that eliminates the possibility of "unit collisions" that plague many other libraries of this type
+* Quantity objects have an optional strict unit definition that eliminates the possibility of "unit collisions" that plague many other libraries of this type
+* Arrays are fully supported for more efficient processing
 * Conversion factors are tested against conversions defined in [Special Publication 811: NIST Guide to the SI](https://www.nist.gov/pml/special-publication-811/nist-guide-si-appendix-b-conversion-factors/nist-guide-si-appendix-b9)